The Disco Experience

 — Q4 study participant

-We built an MVP to test if a cleaner layout and clearer intent could improve engagement.
-The original experience felt crowded and passive, while brands wanted stronger follow-up capture.
+We built an MVP to test if a cleaner layout and clearer purpose could improve engagement.
+The original experience felt crowded and passive.
+Brands wanted more sign-ups.

-The redesign focused on one offer at a time, anchored in the shopper’s recent purchase.
-It drove fewer impressions but delivered higher engagement and stronger value per visit.
+The redesign focused on one offer at a time, anchored in the shopper's recent purchase.
+It drove fewer impressions but delivered higher engagement and more value per visit.

 But too many updates at once blurred what worked.
-The lesson was clear: smaller, focused experiments lead to measurable progress.
+The lesson: smaller experiments, one variable at a time.

-We shifted to smaller, controlled experiments to pinpoint which changes truly improved performance.
-Each iteration tested a single variable while keeping the MVP’s strongest traits.
-Clearer descriptions and larger calls to action increased clicks, while removing product tiles lifted claim rate from 2.5% to 3.8%.
+We shifted to smaller, controlled experiments to pinpoint which changes improved performance.
+Each iteration tested a single variable while keeping the MVP's best features.
+Clearer descriptions and larger calls to action increased clicks.
+Removing product tiles lifted claim rate from 2.5% to 3.8%.

 Testing revealed that shoppers valued credibility and transparency in post-purchase moments.
 We explored ways to build trust, from showing claim counts for social proof to adding ratings and short video for storytelling.

-Each concept showed promise but required heavier engineering investment.
-We paused development to focus on leaner tests that delivered faster insight and laid the groundwork for what became the core design system.
+Each concept showed promise but cost more to build.
+We paused development for leaner tests.
+They delivered faster insight and laid the groundwork for the core design system.

 This version became the foundation for scaling across brands and platforms.
-Building on earlier experiments, we created a focused, mobile-first flow that reduced friction and guided action through clear hierarchy, tone, and imagery.
+We built a mobile-first flow that reduced friction.
+Clear hierarchy, tone, and imagery guided action.

-As the business grew beyond direct-to-consumer brands, we learned that scale depended on adaptability, not repetition.
+As the business grew beyond direct-to-consumer brands, scale depended on adaptability, not repetition.
 Each platform required its own balance of clarity, flexibility, and performance.

 Some leaned on brand imagery or full-page immersion, while others simplified for technical constraints.
-This structured flexibility preserved trust and clarity across partners, allowing the experience to grow with the business.
+This structured flexibility preserved trust and clarity across partners.
+The experience scaled with the business.

 The original experience crowded shoppers with too many products and little context.
 The redesign brought focus, guiding attention to what mattered most.